Force over Distance: Chapter 26

 A shrill whistle cut through the dull roar of conversation.

-Young looked up to see Wray climbing atop one of the tables, balancing carefully in her practical black pumps.
+Wray climbed atop a table, balancing carefully in her practical black pumps.

 “You gonna finally take off that suit jacket, HR Lady?”
 Greer shouted, his hands cupped around his mouth.
 Park slapped him on the shoulder with the back of her hand.